Block 4

 Q Mahalwari settlement 6

-Ryotwari Settlement
+A Ryotwari Settlement -

 The emergence of Ryotwari - Munro, and Read were sent to administer a newly conquered region of Madras in 1792.
 Instead of collecting from the zamindars, they began to collect directly from the villages, fixing the amount that each village had to pay.
 After this, they proceeded to assess each cultivator or ryot separately - and thus evolved a system that came to be known as the 'Ryotwari' system.
 This early ryotwari system was based on field assessment methods.
 This means that the tax payable on each field was fixed by a government officer, and then the cultivator had the choice of cultivating that field and paying that amount, or not cultivating it.
 If no cultivator is interested in cultivating any particular piece of land then it would lie fallow.